TimvanSteenbergen/onepasswordforeverysite/README.md

 <p>This ia a browser-extension that will enable you to need only one password to login to any website!<br/>
 This browser-extension will make it unnecessary to remember a lot of passwords.<br/>
 This browser-extension will make it unnecessary to trust Google, Microsoft or any passwordmanagement-tool with all your userids and passwords.<br/>
-Looking for the simplest and safest solution to manager your userid's and passwords?
+Looking for the simplest and safest solution to manage your userid's and passwords?
 You found it!
 </p>

 This browser-extension allows you to use one password for every site!
 All you have to remember is one short and simple password.